AdobeDocs/analytics.en/help/export/analytics-data-feed/df-manage-feeds.md

 1. Select the 9-square icon in the upper-right, then select [!UICONTROL **Analytics**].
 1. In the top navigation bar, go to [!UICONTROL **Admin**] > [!UICONTROL **Data feeds**].

    Data feeds for all report suites that you have access to are displayed.
-Or, if no feeds have been configured, the page shows a [!UICONTROL Create New Data Feed] button.
+Or, if no feeds have been configured, the page shows a **[!UICONTROL Create data feed]** button.

    ![Data feed manager](assets/data-feed-manager.png)